PowerCommands/PowerCommands2022/README.md

  ### The core components offering this to your custom PowerCommands
  - Logging (using Microsoft.Extensions.Logging.ILogger)
  - Process log (using the standard logger with tags to track a process)
- - Configuration with YAML (very easy to extend)
+ - Configuration with YAML (built to be very easy to extend)
  - Diagnostic
  - Secret handling to protect sensitive information like password or authentication tokens in the configuration file.
- - Command completion, with history, suggestions and support for Path/File navigation and color highlightning when typing a valid command
+ - Command completion, with history, suggestions, flags and support for Path/File navigation and color highlightning when typing a valid command
  - Progressbar
  - Download files
  - Password prompt
  - Run as job
  - Zip with attributes like checksum, filecount and file size
+ - Describe your commands with code examples using attributes.

  Some the core components is separated and are stand-alone components, they could be reused else where, like security and configuration.

  ## Custom Components
- - HttpClientUtils
   - AzureKeyVault
   - GlitchFinder (by Jooachim)

  ## Third Party Components
  - Serialog